PYP Building for the Future

 - Connection - How is it connected to other things?

-- Perspective – What are the point of view?
+- Perspective - What is the point of view?

 - Responsibility - What is our responsibility?